ladybug-tools/ladybug-web/shadow-opener/readme.md

 Fortunately there are some good and save ways of working around these issues

-Future revisions of this read me will start to document the possibilities,
+Future revisions of this read me will start to document the possibilities.

 ## Features